yegor256/blog/static/talks.md

 ## <span id='past-talks-total'>&#20;</span> Past Events

-This is a very opinionated and subjective list of conferences, which I attented recently, as a speaker.
+This is a very opinionated and subjective list of conferences, which I attended recently, as a speaker.
 They rate us speakers, why shouldn't we rate them, right?
 The best rate is
 <span class="green">**A+**</span>, while the worst is
 <span class="red">**F-**</span>.